-Berlin Lake Wildlife Area webpage
+Berlin Lake Wildlife Area

-Berlin Lake Wildlife Area map
+About Berlin Lake Wildlife Area

 Berlin Lake Wildlife Area, 8,518-acres, is situated in northeast Ohio on lands adjacent to Berlin Lake.
 The area is scattered, lying both north and south of US-224.
 The western part can be reached from State Route 225, the central portion from OH-14, and the eastern portion from US-224 and Bedell Road.